(Part 1, Part 2, Part 3, Part 4)

 By means of all this financial manipulation and propaganda, the Antichrist will steadily strengthen his position of power.
 Then, having made his “peaceable” infiltration into this “small nation”, he will be ready to take over in full force.
 “He shall devise his plans against the strongholds”, or in the KJV, “He shall forecast his devices against the strongholds”.

-Whether that means against the “small people”, or against surrounding nations, or both, is not clear at present.
-It could be that once the “small nation” realizes they are getting sucked into a big war and being used and taken over by the Antichrist, there will be some opposition, and the Antichrist will have to flex some military muscle to get this small nation to see things his way.
+Whether that means against the “small number of people”, or against surrounding nations, or both, is not clear at present.
+It could be that once the small nation realizes they are getting sucked into a big war and being used and taken over by the Antichrist, there will be some opposition, and the Antichrist will have to flex some military muscle to get this small nation to see things his way.

 Or perhaps just as likely, judging by the next verse 25, the “strongholds” could be situated in areas/nations that are allies of the “king of the South” (symbolic, it would appear, of America and her Mid East allies).
 In fact, we may be seeing a hint of this in Russia’s recent intervention in Syria.
 Russia is supporting the ruling elite, “the richest places of the province”,whereas U.S. strategy has been to overthrow Syria’s government.
 (America has used this practice of regime change several times to overthrow rulers too independent of her interests: Godhafi in Libya, Allende in Chile, Trujillo in Panama, Mosaddegh in Iran, etc.)

-By forecasting her “devices against the strongholds”, Russia’s intervention in the civil war has succeeded in keeping the American forces and proxies at bay.
+By forecasting “devices against the strongholds”, Russia’s intervention in the civil war has succeeded in keeping the American forces and proxies at bay.
 This resistance against the king of the South’s proxy armies (“strongholds”) could lead to the sort of major confrontation we see happening between the two “kings” in the next verse 26.
-(Whether the above scenario is accurate or not is difficult to determine right now, but it does seem a good possibility.)
+(Whether the above scenario is accurate or not is difficult to determine, so for now, it is best to see this as just a possibility.)

 And the word machashebeth is the result of that kind of “thinking” – plans, plots, strategies, inventions, and so on.
 It could either be a mental result (a complex strategy or plot or scheme of some kind), or it could be a physical result (something more down-to-earth and practical – an invention of some sort, something more intricate and complex than the usual run of manufactured objects).